moby/moby/docs/extend/plugins_network.md

 # Related Information

-To interact with the Docker maintainers and other interested users, se the IRC channel `#docker-network`.
+To interact with the Docker maintainers and other interested users, see the IRC channel `#docker-network`.

 -  [Docker networks feature overview](../userguide/networking/index.md)
 -  The [LibNetwork](https://github.com/docker/libnetwork) project